451hackathon/451reporter/README.md

 - Make sure that the extension icon is visible next to the omnibox / address bar.
 If it is not, it's probably hidden under the options menu on the right hand side.
 Click the vertical three dots, right click the extension icon, and click `Keep in Toolbar`.
 - Test!
 Expected behaviour is that the extension icon will display `451` in a small red banner for 3 seconds.

-Example websites to test on: [https://github.com/buildit/twig](https://github.com/buildit/twig/), [https://frankcasino.com](https://frankcasino.com).
+Example websites to test on: [https://github.com/SonyPS3/scedev](https://github.com/SonyPS3/scedev), [https://frankcasino.com](https://frankcasino.com).

+GitHub maintains a repository of DMCA takedown notices at [https://github.com/github/dmca](https://github.com/github/dmca).